 Sharepoint: Assigning Permissions

-As owner of a Sharepoint site, it is likely that you will get asked to change permissions to the site by members of your department.
+As owner of a SharePoint site, it is likely that you will get asked to change permissions to the site by members of your department.

 - Owners: Anyone within this group has the same permissions that you do.
 They can create new sites and change permissions, as well as alter any content contained on the site.
 Please make sure the new owners have received the owners training prior to adding them to the group.

 - Members: Members can create and edit new content, but can't create new sites or alter permissions.